Sciss/HistoricalCode/Cupola/README.md

 ## README

-An internal project of me, realizing sketches for the Cupola project, but also other stuff.
+Software for the sound composition of the Cupola project.
 (C)opyright 2010-2013 by Hanns Holger Rutz.
 All rights reserved.
 Covered by the GNU General Public License v2+ (see licenses folder).

 ### building

 Cupola builds with the simple-build-tool (sbt), using Scala 2.10 and multiple open source libraries.
 Given that you are on OS X (which means that Java 1.6+ is installed), it should be sufficient to run the following command from the terminal

     $ cd <pathToCupolaProject>
     $ ./sbt appbundle

 The result is an OS X application named `Cupola.app` which can be started via double-clicking.